shlapolosa/data-analytics-tool/README.md

 <img src="imgs/10-talk-to-your-database.png" width="300" height="auto">

 ---

-# 🧠 Major Learnings Throughout the Series 🧠

-## 🚀 Running the Streamlit Client 🚀
-To run the Streamlit client located in `fe-clients/streamlit/analytics_app.py`, follow these steps:

-1. Navigate to the `fe-clients/streamlit` directory in your terminal.
-2. Run the command `streamlit run analytics_app.py`.
-3. The Streamlit application will start, and your default web browser should open automatically to the app's URL, typically `http://localhost:8501`.
-4. Interact with the application through the web interface.

-Make sure you have Streamlit installed in your Python environment.
-If not, you can install it using `pip install streamlit`.

 ## 💡 Why are multi-agent applications important?
 - They're important because they allows us to create a more accurate model of the world.